Rugii: Southern Baltic coast

+In the 6th century, Jordanes wrote an origin story (Origo gentis) about the Goths, the Getica, which claims that the Goths and many other peoples came from Scandinavia, the "womb of nations", many centuries before his time.
+Upon the arrival by boat of the Goths from Scandinavia, in the coastal area of "Gothiscandza", the Goths expelled a people called the Ulmerugi.

 The Oxhöft culture is associated with parts of the Rugii and Lemovii.
 The archaeological Gustow group of Western Pomerania is also associated with the Rugii.
 The remains of the Rugii west of the Vidivarii, together with other Gothic, Veneti, and Gepid groups, are believed to be identical with the archaeological Dębczyn culture.